SkygearIO/features/features/285-design-webhooks/design.md

 status code outside the range, including 3XX & 5XX, would be considered a failed delivery.

-The time spent in a delivery must not exceed 5 seconds, otherwise would be considered a failed delivery.

 ### BEFORE Events

 BEFORE events would be delivered to web-hook handlers synchronously, right